BrownCSCI1230/lab02_pencils/README.md

 **task:**

-Try defining a RGBA structure in your own code by copying the above code into a new header file.
+In this task, you will familiarize yourself with structs and creating files in Qt.
+Define a RGBA struct in your own code by copying the example above into a new header file.

-To create a new file in Qt, right click on the left-side 'Project' bar, and select "Add New"
+To create a new file in Qt, right click on the left-side 'Project' bar, and select 'Add New'

-You should see an interface asking you to choose which kind of new file you want to add.
-In our task, you should select C/C++ header file.
+You should see an interface asking you to choose which type of file to create.
+For this task, you should select C/C++ header file.

 [Screenshot]

-Next, follow the interface instructions, define the name and location of your header file, and in project management section, select 'Done'.
+Next, follow the interface instructions: define the name and location of your header file, and in project management section, select 'Done'.
 You should see a new header file appear in your chosen location after a few seconds.

 [screenshot] [screenshot]